jodiqiao/bootstrap_converter/README.md

 This project is currently in development.
 Users can enter a decimal number and see converted values in the other numbering systems immediately.
 Functionality for more types of conversion, handling fractions and possibly the complement system calculations are in progress.
 A more visually appealing design is also being contemplated.

+### Project Problems

+- Currently only takes a 10-digit decimal, any larger than that it all becomes gibberish

+- Entering value then deleting it cause the converted value to show "0", would prefer to have nothing there when input is empty

 ### Project Screenshots